iKWETA Safari Camp

 – We use grease traps at our kitchens to filter oils and other organic wastes.

-– We filter grey water from the kitchens, and from the guest tents and other areas and recycle it into our greening efforts.
+– We filter grey water from the kitchens, and from the guest Tents and other areas and recycle it into our greening efforts.

 – We have phased out use of plastic water bottles, disposable plastic picnic food containers and cutlery at our Camp.